reflectoring/reflectoring.github.io/content/blog/2023/2023-05-07-organize-code-in-nodejs.md

 │       └── services
 │           └── inquiryService.js
 ```
-As we can see, the controller files: `OrderInquiryController.js` and `OrderUpdateController.js` are in one folder: `controllers`.
+As we can see, the controller files: `inquiryController.js` and `updateController.js` are in one folder: `controllers`.
 Similarly, we have created folders for putting other types of files like `routes`, `models`, `services`, and `dbaccessors`.

-This method of grouping by roles should be used for smaller codebases typically less than 4 features.
-For more than 4 features we should organize by features rather than by roles as explained in the next section.
+This method of grouping by roles should be used for smaller codebases typically in a granular microservice built around 1 feature or domain.

+For larger codebases with multiple features or domains, we should organize the code by features rather than by roles as explained in the next section.

 ## Separation of Concerns by Features for Organizing Code
+Some Node.js applications could also be composed of multiple features or domains.
+For example an ecommerce application could have features: `orders`, `account`, `inventory`, `warehouse`, etc. Each feature will have a set of APIs which we will build by using a distinct set of `controllers` and `routes`.

-For large codebases, we should organize them by features.
-This is also the preferred style if we are unsure about the number of features to be added in the future.
+For these applications, we should organize the code by features to make it more readable.

 This is an example of organizing the code of a project by features: `accounts` and `orders`.
 ```shell